Recording & Replay

 // Stop and get the log

-const log: QuantumOperation[] = registry.stopRecording();Save / Load
+const log: QuantumOperation[] = recorder.stopRecording();Save / Load

-import type { QuantumOperation } from "quantum-forge-framework/quantum";
+import type { QuantumOperation } from "quantum-forge/quantum";

 // SAVE